SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/02-Integer-Types.md

 //20 centuries = 2000 years = 730484 days = 17531616 hours.
 ```

-We can use different integer types depending on what we want to store in them.
+Using different integer types depends on what information will be stored in them.

 - The **byte** data type can be used to store whole numbers from -128 to 127